zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver13.md

       	next server.
 	3. Else, if the DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]* and go to the next server.
+	4. Else, if the DNS response meet the following criteria output *[MISSING_OPT_IN_TRUNCATED]*:
+	        1. The DNS response is truncated (the "TC" flag is set).
+	        2. The DNS response has no OPT record.
-	4. Else, if the DNS response meet the following criteria, then just go to the next name server (no error):
+	5. Else, if the DNS response meet the following criteria, then just go to the next name server (no error):
 		1. The DNS response has the RCODE "NOERROR".
 		2. The header contains the 'TC' flag set.